azt3k/non-destructive-archive-installer/README.md

 This really only does something very simple which is to manually handle the decompression of manually defined packages so as to not disrupt nested package installs.
-This is basically a straight rip of mouf/archive-installer [http://mouf-php.com]
+This is basically a straight rip of mouf/archive-installer (http://mouf-php.com) made to be slightly more flexible in terms of configuration.